jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-03b.md

 VIDYASAGAR: "Why, sir?
 Why do you say that?
 May I ask you to explain?"

+{{< l a="Ramakrishna" >}}
-MASTER (smiling): "You see, we are like small fishing-boats.
-(All smile.)
+We are like small fishing-boats.
 We can ply in small canals and shallow waters and also in big rivers.
 But you are a ship.
 You may run aground on the way!"
 (All laugh.)
-Vidyasagar remained silent.
-Sri Ramakrishna said with a laugh, "But even a ship can go there at this season."
+But even a ship can go there at this season."
+{{< /l >}}

 VIDYASAGR (smiling): "Yes, this is the monsoon season."
 (All laugh.)